Crops: Cole crops

 Dispersal: Adults fly.

 When can damage be expected?
 Early season Cole crops may escape significant damage as moth populations may not yet have started building up.

-Hosts: This pest can utilize a wide range of legume and brassica hosts.
-In Bhutan it has been reported on cabbage, cauliflower and asparagus, although it is only a significant problem on cabbage.
+Hosts: In Bhutan, it has been reported on cabbage, cauliflower, and asparagus, although it is only a significant problem on cabbage.

-The size of the larvae, and the nature of the damage, means that even low numbers of larvae (one or a few per cabbage) can destroy its marketability.
-Careful, regular monitoring and physical control is therefore necessary to limit their effect, especially prior to larvae entering the heads.
+The size of the larvae and the nature of the damage indicate that even low numbers of larvae (one or a few per cabbage) can destroy its marketability.
+Regular monitoring and physical control are therefore necessary to limit their damage, especially prior to larvae entering the heads.

 Inspection for cabbage moth presence and damage needs to be part of regular (twice-weekly) crop monitoring for a wide range of Cole crop insect pests.
-Aim to detect larvae before they enter the heads.
-Larvae can be hard to find so search during the early morning or evening, including among leaves.
+Monitor to detect larvae before they enter the heads.
+Larvae can be hard to find, so search during the early morning or evening, including among leaves.

 Effect of variety

-Differences in level of susceptibility have been found between varieties elsewhere, but has not been studied in Bhutan.
+Differences in level of susceptibility have been found between varieties elsewhere but have not been studied in Bhutan.